-The best DC destination wedding photographer needs to excel at more than just taking pictures of you getting married.
+The best Punta Cana wedding photographers need to excel at more than just taking pictures of you getting married.
 Mastery of light and shadow, advanced photographic techniques and camera angles?
-That is the easy part!
+Those are the easy parts!
 The tip of the iceberg, if you will.
 With enough time, you could learn to do these things at least 90 percent as well as your professional wedding photographer.
 We are not suggesting that you ditch your present career to start photographing weddings, but you get our point, right?

-What sets a great destination Washington DC wedding photographer apart, at least in our opinions, is not their skills with camera.
+What sets great Punta Cana wedding photographers apart, at least in our opinions, is not their skills with a camera.
 Instead, it is their ability to tell stories with their pictures.
 A beautiful image that does not relate some portion of an important story is just that — a beautiful image.
 It is nice to look at, but it has no heart and no emotional core.
 You see it, appreciate its beauty and then move on.
 It does not stay with you.
 It is empty calories, rather than a hearty meal.

 A stunning documentary photograph that tells a great story, by contrast, stirs your soul.
 It helps you understand the subjects and what they are feeling at that moment.
 Ideally, it even makes you experience some of the emotions they are showing.
 This is even more important when you yourself are the subject of the image.
 The wedding photos you will value the most 30 years from now will not be the most beautiful ones.
 They will be those that allow you to relive the most meaningful moments from your wedding day.
 Those that reawaken treasured memories that were sleeping in the corners of your mind.
 Those that make you feel like you did when you committed yourself to your soulmate.

-Our job gets a lot easier, of course, during the portions of your wedding day that are predictably rich with emotions.
+The jobs of Punta Cana wedding photographers get a lot easier, of course, during the portions of your day that are predictably rich with emotions.
 There are certain events during your marriage celebrations that are pretty much guaranteed to bring out feelings.
-You do not need to be master of reading emotions to know that a first look with your dad is going to reveal a complex mix of sentiments.
+You do not need to be a master of reading emotions to know that a first look with your dad is going to reveal a complex mix of sentiments.
 For him, there will probably be awe at how beautiful you are.
 There will undoubtedly be pride written on his face when he realizes how much you have grown up.
 There will be joy in his heart because of how happy you are.
-There will even be a twinge of sadness in his eyes when he thinks about how it seems like only yesterday that you were a little girl.
+Maybe there will even be a twinge of sadness in his eyes when he thinks about how it seems like only yesterday that you were a little girl.

 Moments like this are very easy to photograph, because we know going in that there are going to be memorable reactions.
-We cannot know ahead of time what they will be.
+No Punta Cana wedding photographers can know ahead of time what they will be.
 But we do know they will be there and will be ready to capture them on film.

 That is why you will perhaps see us taking extra time to get properly positioned for the moment the bride enters her wedding ceremony.
 We know that that moment is going to have an impact on her future spouse.
 There WILL be a reaction.
 What it is exactly, we cannot say beforehand.
 It could be a subtle smile or it could be tears streaming down cheeks.
 The magnitude will depend on personalities, the relationship and whether the two have already seen each other that day.
 But again, there will be a meaningful moment, and we will preserve it on film forever.